johannilsson/sthlmtraveling/README.markdown

 Changelog
 ---------
-* NEXT
+* 2.1.0
+    * Using default Theme in preferences because [issue](http://twitter.com/johanni/status/26117527135) with Sony Ericsson devices.
     * Date of Trip added to the detailed view.
-    * New icons in the journey planner by Sara Smedman.
+    * New arrows and clock icons in the journey planner by [Sara Smedman](http://joforik.net/).
     * Spanish translation by Fredrik Jönsson.
     * SMS tickets is back, now with price and extra information.
-Patch by Adam Nybäck.
+Patch by [Adam Nybäck](http://anyro.se/).
     * Increased text sizes and margins.
     * Invalid encoding for origin and destination name in the detailed result, closes #25.